-• 2020 MOA - The 2020 MOA was approved by the District Board on August 17, 2020.
+• 2021 MOA - The 2021 MOA was approved by the District Board on July 19, 2021.
 The final document was signed by the District and forwarded to Cal-Am for their concurrence, but was not signed by CDFW due to the same unresolved language that was proposed in 2009 by CDFW.
-Based on storage conditions and expected reservoir inflows, it was agreed that Cal-Am would maintain minimum flows in the Carmel River below Los Padres at 10.0 cfs for July, 9 cfs for August through October, and then 8 cfs through November.
-The river then slowly recovers with the onset of winter.
-The 2020 MOA included terms to: (a) limit operation of Cal-Am wells in the Carmel Valley above Robinson Canyon Road Bridge during low-flow periods; and (b) require Cal-Am to make reasonable efforts to operate the lower Carmel Valley wells in sequence from the most downstream well, progressing upstream as wells are needed and available for production.
+Based on storage conditions and expected reservoir inflows, it was agreed that Cal-Am would maintain minimum flows in the Carmel River below Los Padres Dam (LPD) of 5.0 cubic feet per second (cfs) through September 14, 2021.
+Then on September 15, 2021, Cal-Am will step down the release to 4.0 cfs and then on January 1, 2022, if the reservoir has not spilled, the release will be stepped up 6.0 cfs.
+The 2021 MOA included terms to: (a) limit operation of Cal-Am wells in the Carmel Valley above Robinson Canyon Road Bridge during low-flow periods; and (b) require Cal-Am to make reasonable efforts to operate the lower Carmel Valley wells in sequence from the most downstream well, progressing upstream as wells are needed and available for production.